bioconda/bioconda-docs/source/developer/bulk.rst

 Skiplisted recipes from the master branch are automatically displayed in a `wiki page
 <https://github.com/bioconda/bioconda-recipes/wiki/build-failures>`_, so that
 others can pick them up for providing a fix.
+Failures that only exist on the Bulk branch, but not on the master branch, are displayed on `this wiki page
+<https://github.com/bioconda/bioconda-recipes/wiki/build-failures-bulk>`_.
+Note that this page is only updated when a build failure yaml file is updated and the commit message does not contain "[ci skip]".

 .. _bulk-notes: